Ruth Sawyer: Life

 In 1911 Sawyer married ophthalmologist Albert C. Durand.
 They lived in Ithaca, New York, and had two children, Margaret (Peggy) and David.
 Peggy, a children's librarian, married Robert McCloskey, who later became a famous children's author and illustrator, best known for writing Make Way for Ducklings.

 Sawyer worked for the Cornell University Extension Services from 1923 to 1933, traveling through rural New York telling stories and lecturing about books.
 In 1931, though Spain was already torn by factions of the upcoming Civil War, Sawyer spent the year traveling around the country collecting folk tales.
 While there she met a young boy who would become the model for her book Tono Antonio.

 From 1935 to 1945 Sawyer visited the West Virginia Federal Reformatory for Women every month, telling stories.
 There she met a Hungarian woman who told her about Christmas in her country.
 This became the basis for Sawyer's The Christmas Anna Angel.

-After Sawyer's husband retired in 1946 they moved to Maine, where they lived until resettling in Boston in 1956.
+After Sawyer's husband retired in 1946, they moved to Maine, where they lived until resettling in Boston in 1956.
 In 1965 she received the seventh annual Regina Medal from the Catholic Library Association for "continued, distinguished contribution to children's literature without regard to the nature of the contribution."
-That year she also became the third recipient of the Laura Ingalls Wilder Award from the professional children's librarians, which recognizes a living author or illustrator whose books, published in the United States, have made "a substantial and lasting contribution to literature for children".
-At the time it was awarded every five years.
+That year she also became the third recipient of the Children's Literature Legacy Award from the Association for Library Service to Children, which recognizes an author or illustrator whose books, published in the United States, have made "a substantial and lasting contribution to literature for children".
+At the time, it was awarded every five years.

 Sawyer never stopped writing, traveling or telling stories.
 At age 81 she went to Austria to research the legend of the Dwarf King named Laurin.

 Ruth Sawyer, "the great lady of American storytelling", died June 3, 1970, in Lexington, Massachusetts.
 Her papers are held at St. Catherine University in St. Paul.